algorandfoundation/docs/docs/feature-guides/accounts.md

 _TestNet [FeeSink](../algorand-networks/testnet.md#feesink-address) and [RewardsPool](../algorand-networks/testnet.md#rewardspool-address) addresses_

 ## A note about term usage in these docs
 Even in these docs, use of these terms may be inconsistent.
-At times this is a deliberate style choice to ensure clarity around a broader concept, other times it may be an error.
-Here are a couple of reasons terms may be used inconsistently:

-1. To emphasize the inherent pairing of the public and private portions of a key. (e.g. In code examples, it is sometimes clearer to name variables as such to emphasize the connection between these two entities.)
-2. To abstract away from complexity related to generating an account on Algorand.
+At times this is a deliberate style choice to ensure clarity around a broader concept.
+Sometimes it is to emphasize the inherent pairing of the public and private portions of a key. (e.g. In code examples, it is sometimes clearer to name variables as such to emphasize the connection between these two entities).
+Other times it is to abstract away from complexity related to generating an account on Algorand.
 For example, code samples may use terms like "generateAccount" to generate a private key and Algorand address.
 There is an underlying assumption that this pair will be used as an Algorand account even though on generation it is not yet represented on the blockchain and therefore is not yet technically an Algorand account.

 ??? tip "Interpretation Guide"